LionGateOS/LionGateTravels/README.txt

-LionGate Travels v70 — Visible Test Mode Feature Flags Display
+LionGate Travels v71 — Test Mode Auto-Fill Simulation Preview Panel

-Adds a simple console-based visible component to display the current state of DigitalID, Camera OCR, and Auto-Fill feature flags in Test Mode.
+Combines feature flags, dashboard, and consent panel output into a single console-based view for Test Mode.
+Shows how profile auto-fill behaves given mock inputs, consent, and flag states.

 TEST MODE ONLY.
 No real bookings are affected.